History of Bobby Hurley in Timeline

 2012: Takes Coaching Position at Rhode Island

-2014: Coaches Buffalo Bulls to NCAA Tournament
+2014: Coached Buffalo Bulls to NCAA Tournament

 April 9, 2015: Hired as Head Coach at Arizona State

-2017: Leads Arizona State to Undefeated Start
+2017: Arizona State's Undefeated Start

-On December 22, 2018, Bobby Hurley led the Arizona State Sun Devils to their first home win against a #1 NCAA ranked team, defeating the Kansas Jayhawks.
+On December 22, 2018, Bobby Hurley led the Arizona State Sun Devils to their first home win ever against a #1 NCAA ranked team, defeating the Kansas Jayhawks.

 2021: Contract Extended Through 2021